AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 projects, which added signifcant complexity to the CMake setup.

-Because Imath is generally useful to the community, the TSC decided to simply the configuration by separating Imath into its own indepdent project, maintained and released independently of OpenEXR, and introducing it as a new external dependency of OpenEXR.
+Because Imath is generally useful to the community, the TSC decided to simplify the configuration by separating Imath into its own independent project, maintained and released independently of OpenEXR, and introducing it as a new external dependency of OpenEXR.

-To further simply matters, the new Imath library includes the half data type directly, rather than maintaining it in a separate library.
+To further simplify matters, the new Imath library includes the half data type directly, rather than maintaining it in a separate library.
 Also, the community at large has a strong desire for simple vector/matrix utilities that are unencumbered by Iex, the IlmBase